Not every event needs a website.

 A quick aside on the AI question

-It comes up on every event production forum lately.
-If anyone can vibe-code a registration page in an afternoon, and ChatGPT writes the speaker bios while you make coffee, why pay for a platform.
+It comes up on every event-tech forum lately: if anyone can vibe-code a registration page in an afternoon, and ChatGPT writes the speaker bios while you make coffee, why pay for an event platform?

 Because the page is the easy part.
 The hard parts are everything it connects to: form logic that routes sponsors differently from attendees, calendar invites that survive Outlook and Apple Mail, confirmation emails that reach the inbox instead of spam, GDPR-clean data flow, CRM sync, post-event reporting.
 None of that is a weekend project.
 The bar in 2026 is no longer "we have a page."
 It is "the page is one piece of a properly connected attendee experience."
 AI does not yet ship that in a box, and the platforms that do are the ones still worth paying for.